vipulgupta2048/firedocs/Getting Started/Installation.md

 - [Chrome Extension](#Chrome)

 ## <a id="Mac"></a>Mac ##
-Open the terminal in Mac by searching on the Spotlight menu or finding it in the applications menu.
+Open the terminal in Mac by searching on the Spotlight menu `(⌘ + space bar)` or finding it in the applications menu.
 Next, enter the command below in the terminal to install the Firecamp app.

 `$ brew cask install firecamp`